Pride is for everyone.”

-June has been recognized as #Pridemonth.
-This is the most colourful month of the year because LGBTQ+ pride is honoured.
 Although the RAINBOW flag is widely used, it is not the only flag linked with the community.
-Did you know you may choose from over 10 different Pride Flags?
+Did you know you may choose from over 10 different LGBTQ+ Pride Flags?

 How it all started?

-Everyone has their own story about why they wear a pride flag.
+Everyone has their own story about why they wear a LGBTQ+ pride flags.
 It gives some people a sense of belonging, others an opportunity to come out, and still others a way to show support for the LGBTQ+ community.
 Back in 1977, everything began.

 1. Gilbert Pride Flag